Everglades National Park | SLOUGH SLOG WET WALK

 Slough Slog Wet Walk at Everglades National Park

-Start of the Slough Slog Wet Walk
+Start of the Slough Slog Wet Walk, Everglades National Park

-Start of the Slough Slog Wet Walk
+Start of the Slough Slog Wet Walk, Everglades National Park

-To participate, you must wear long pants and lace-up shoes.
+To participate in a Slough Slog, you must wear long pants and lace-up shoes.
 The bottom of the slough can be muddy, and if you sink in the mud wearing sandals, when you pull your foot out your sandal will no longer be there.
 There are also holes in the terrain.
 Everglades National Park sits on a large sheet of limestone covered by a very thin layer of soil.
 Over millions of years water has eroded the soft rock and pitted it with deep holes, so you’ll have no idea what you are about to step in every time you put your foot down.
 While the water is crystal clear if undisturbed, once people stir up the slit, you can’t see a thing.
 The only one who may be able to see is the tour guide at the front of the line.
 To keep from falling, walking sticks are provided.

-Type of terrain at the bottom of the slough
+Type of terrain at the bottom of the slough in Everglades National Park

-Type of terrain at the bottom of the slough
+Type of terrain at the bottom of the slough in Everglades National Park

 While the water is not likely to come up much higher than your waist, there is a good chance that you’ll take a spill, so do not bring an expensive camera or any other electronic devices that aren’t waterproof.
 For this trip I used my cheap point-and-shoot underwater camera.